 The Dry Season: March – May

-There are plenty of shaded crags and bamboo huts at Crazy Horse so even when it’s hot, you can stay cool all day.
+There are plenty of shaded crags and bamboo huts at Chiang Mai’s crag so even when it’s hot, you can stay cool all day.
 The heat is a dry heat, and it is often breezy this time of year, so you won’t be sweating buckets like in other parts of Thailand.

 The Thai New Year Songkran Festival provides a welcome reprieve from the heat in the middle of April by turning Chiang Mai into one giant water fight.

-You can also get out of the heat by escaping underground into the cool temps of Crazy Horse’s underground labyrinth of caves.
+You can also get out of the heat by escaping underground into the cool temps of the crag’s underground labyrinth of caves.